Anne's Song: Composition and lyrics

-"Anne's Song" has been described as a funk metal song.
-It was written by bassist Billy Gould and keyboardist Roddy Bottum, and features one of the few guitar solos in the band's canon, performed by Jim Martin.
+"Anne's Song" was written by bassist Billy Gould and keyboardist Roddy Bottum, and features one of the few guitar solos in the band's canon, performed by Jim Martin.
 The song had existed in a "rough and ready" incarnation for several months before the recording sessions began, and had its composition completed in the studio.

 The song's titular Anne is the band's friend Anne D'Angillo, whose residence in Alphabet City, Manhattan was used by the group during their previous tour; the other characters mentioned throughout the song are all real friends of D'Angillo.
 D'Angillo also featured in the song's music video, shot in New York and Los Angeles by director Tamra Davis; the video also featured shots of singer Chuck Mosley trapped in a cage, tormented by the other band members and Metallica vocalist James Hetfield; bass player Gould conceived of this segment, stating "my dream for that video was that I wanted to get Chuck in a cage, from which he couldn't escape, and I could poke him with a stick".